oDNAudio/oDNAudio.github.io/research.md

 ---

-***Mines–Rivers–Yields: Downstream Mining Impacts on Agriculture in Africa*** with Gustav Pirich, [Maximilian Heinze](https://www.wu.ac.at/en/economics/people/maximilian-h) and [Nikolas Kuschnig](https://www.kuschnig.eu/). *R&R at the Journal of Development Economics*.
-[DOI](https://doi.org/10.57938/7598a00e-3d24-4691-823e-aeb76032ae44), [WP (pdf)](files/wp_mines-rivers-yields_VPHK.pdf)
+***Man Eats Forest: Impacts of Cattle Ranching on Amazon Deforestation*** with [Nikolas Kuschnig](https://www.kuschnig.eu/).
+[Slides (pdf)](files/slides_cattle-deforestation-amazon_LACEA-LAMES2411.pdf), *WP coming soon*
 <details>
   <summary>Abstract</summary>
-  <p align="justify">Minerals are essential to fuel the green transition, can foster local employment and facilitate economic development.
-But their extraction is also linked to several negative social and environmental externalities.
-Our understanding of these adverse impacts is especially limited in low-income countries, undermining our ability to manage them.
-In this paper, we use remotely sensed data to shine a light on the impacts of mine runoffs on agricultural yields in Africa.
-We use a discontinuity from mine locations along river basins to identify the causal effect that is mediated by water.
-Both agricultural yields and vegetation health in general are reduced considerably downstream of mines.
-Effects are economically significant and dissipate after about 100 kilometers, suggesting sediment as a possible cause.
-Our findings underscore an urgent need to better address polluting industries in a development context to limit their negative externalities for agriculture.</p>
+  <p align="justify">Vast areas of the Brazilian Amazon are converted to pasture, threatening the global climate and the country's agricultural productivity.
+Yet, the deforestation impact of cattle production itself remains contested, as cattle and pasture serve as the main intermediary for land appropriation. %, and its role is overshadowed by agricultural products.
+In this paper, we quantify the impact of the expanding cattle herds on deforestation, exploiting information on pre-existing production patterns and international consumption changes for causal identification.
+We show that the expansion of cattle herds is a major and immediate driver of deforestation.
+This effect far exceeds deforestation for speculative land appropriation that is not related to beef production.
+We do find that intensification and improved land tenure could help decrease land pressure marginally, but they cannot offset the land use requirements of beef production.
+Our findings highlight an urgent need to evaluate the policy implications of beef production and consumption to address their deforestation impacts. </p>
 </details>

 ---

 ***The Saturated Bayesian: A Probabilistic Break Detection Framework*** with [Lucas D Konrad](https://www.wu.ac.at/en/economics/people/konrad-l) and [Jes&#250;s Crespo Cuaresma](https://www.wu.ac.at/en/economics/people/crespo-j)
 <details>